DataViz Workshop

 Shifting the Narrative on Data and Dementia in Africa Through Visual Tools and Infrastructure

-10-11 January 2025, The Team House, Noordhoek, Cape Town, SA
+Venue: The Team House, Noordhoek, Cape Town, SA

-All countries collect and report health, social, and economic indicators to various agencies, but these data are scattered and me-consuming to collate and visualize.
+All countries collect and report health, social, and economic indicators to various agencies, but these data are scattered and time-consuming to collate and visualize.
 As a result, valuable resources remain underutilized, and health and social disparities persist, reinforcing the narrative that Africa lacks sufficient data and faces imminent catastrophe, such as a pending dementia tsunami.
 The limited availability of comprehensive and user-friendly information hinders the adoption of whole-system life-course approaches.
 Instead, disease-specific strategies dominate, driven by resource-intensive and impractical interventions that ignore modifiable risk factors.

 The global dementia research agenda overly emphasizes expensive diagnostics and treatments, overlooking modifiable risk factors and most of the world’s population.
 To counter these narratives, it is imperative to shift perspectives on data and dementia in Africa.
 The World Health Organization’s Brain Health across the Life Course framework is used to guide the selection of and organize a preliminary set of indicators.
 To ensure efficient data processing and linkage of datasets using country-level identifiers, GitHub and R-coding best practices have been adopted.

-The goal of this project is to shift the global policy development and research agenda from its disease-specific focus on Dementia to life-course brain health, demonstrating the availability of actionable brain health data for countries in Africa.
-It will showcase that brain health extends beyond Dementia prevention and is relevant to individuals, health systems, and governments.
+The goal of this project is to shift the global policy development and research agenda from its disease-specific focus on dementia to life-course brain health, demonstrating the availability of actionable brain health data for countries in Africa.
+It will showcase that brain health extends beyond dementia prevention and is relevant to individuals, health systems, and governments.
 Indeed, shifting this narrative is a crucial step in redirecting resources.

 Project Outcomes

-Objectives of the course
+Objectives of the Course

 This curriculum is designed to provide comprehensive training on using data for brain health initiatives and to inspire participants to become thought leaders in the field, driving forward the agenda for better brain health outcomes in African populations.
-This short course will equip participants with skills to shift the global policy development and research agenda from its disease-specific focus on Dementia to life-course brain health, demonstrating the availability of actionable brain health data for countries in Africa.
-The curriculum covers science communication (writing policy briefs, op-eds etc) and technical aspects of visualizations.
+This short course will equip participants with skills to shift the global policy development and research agenda from its disease-specific focus on dementia to life-course brain health, demonstrating the availability of actionable brain health data for countries in Africa.
+The curriculum covers science communication (writing policy briefs, op-eds, etc.) and technical aspects of visualizations.

-• The course will be delivered on-site with availability
+• The course will be delivered on-site with availability.

 • Pre-course reading material will be distributed to participants before the course.